How to Apply for Student Aid

 Information to Collect

-For your FAFSA, you will need the following for yourself and each parent or guardian:
+You will need the following for yourself and each parent or guardian:

 - Social Security Number or Alien Registration Number